Medical Businesses, Beyond 3-R’s

 TOXINMEDICAL BUSINESSES, BEYOND 3-R’S

-Teleiosis invites you to imagine: A health care system where a visit to a health practitioner is healthful, educational, and life-enhancing.
+Imagine: A health care system where a visit to a health practitioner is healthful, educational, and life-enhancing.
 A conversation with your provider informs you of environmental issues in your community that might impact your health or your family’s health.
-A health care office that proudly showcases how reducing its impact on the environment through conserving natural resources
+A health care office that proudly showcases how reducing its impact on the environment through conserving natural resources, reducing waste, reducing exposure to electromagnetic fields, toxic cleaners and other substances.

 REFERENCES